 Top key uses in smart agriculture include livestock monitoring, supply chain management, and agricultural automation.

 The same functionality you will see in the IoT is applied by agriculture for productivity, sustainability, food safety, and reduced cost.
-IoT is only getting better, so expect some more revolutionary use-cases in how to grow food.
+IoT is only getting better, so expect some more revolutionary use cases in how to grow food.

-IoT in Smart Cities: Building Connected Future
+IoT in Smart Cities: Building a Connected Future

 Top use cases include urban infrastructure, waste management, public safety, smart transport and smart buildings.